zaufi/kate-cpp-helper-plugin/README.rst

 Information
 ===========

-This plugin indendent to simplify a hard life of C/C++ programmers who use Kate to write code :-) First of all, I tired to use file browser to open mine (or system) header files.
-With this version 0.1 of the plugin one may press F10 to open header file which name is under cursor.
-Or u don't even required to move cursor to a file name if current line starts with #include directive...
+This plugin indendent to simplify the hard life of C/C++ programmers who use Kate to write code :-) First of all, I tired to use the file browser to open mine (or system) header files.
+With this version 0.1 of the plugin one may press F10 to open a header file that has its name under cursor.
+Actually, you are not even required to move a cursor to a file name if the current line starts with ``#include`` directive...

 Requeriments
 ============